 - 4.1.
 Chambers publicises pupillage widely.
-All pupillage vacancies will be advertised in the Pupillages Handbook and advertisements are placed in student publications.
-Chambers ensures that vacancies notified to the BSB and other organisations are kept up to date. - 4.2.
+All pupillage vacancies will be advertised on the Pupillage Gateway and advertisements are placed in student publications and websites.
+Chambers ensures that vacancies notified to the BSB, and other organisations are kept up to date. - 4.2.
 Where appropriate, the opportunity will be taken: - 4.2.1. to advertise pupillages and pupillage awards and/or mini-pupillages in student publications; and - 4.2.2. to participate in at least one Law Fair every year. - 4.3.
 Such decisions will be made at the discretion of the pupillage committee. - 4.4.
 The pupillage committee will supply the BSB with such information as it requires.

-5. PUPILLAGE SELECTION PROCEDURE
+PUPILLAGE SELECTION PROCEDURE